J12845 Flight Lieutenant Malfred Johan Carl Haakenson 1919—2006

 In the main party, Haakenson and the others were also soon safe in allied hands, being taken in by advancing Army units who had had news of their presence.

-Among the other Canadian survivors of Rangoon Jail were Keith Cuddy of Manitoba, another 211 who had joined the Squadron as early as 26 August 1943; Herb Ivens, a Thunderbolt pilot of 146 Squadron, who stood armed with wooden spear outside the gates of the Jail with Lionel Hudson’s scratch Rangoon Force after the Japanese had quietly withdrawn on 29 April 1945; and one F/Lt Kenneth Wheatley J15781 RCAF, apparently of 77 Brigade.
+Among the other Canadian survivors of Rangoon Gaol were Keith Cuddy of Manitoba, another 211 who had joined the Squadron as early as 26 August 1943; Herb Ivens, a Thunderbolt pilot of 146 Squadron, who stood armed with wooden spear outside the gates of the Gaol with Lionel Hudson’s scratch Rangoon Force after the Japanese had quietly withdrawn on 29 April 1945; and one F/Lt Kenneth Wheatley J15781 RCAF, apparently of 77 Brigade.

 Haakenson and Wheatley were both returned by air to India and hospitalised together at 74 IGH Comilla.
 The others returned to India by sea.